All Episodes

 We'll be back, folks, in just a second.

-Stay with us.
+This program, stay with us.

 And we're back.

-It's open line Friday, Rush Limbaugh with talent on loan from God.
+It's Open Line Friday, Rush Limbaugh with talent on loan from God.

-There's a phrase that's been out there for a long time, and it's really been used a lot in the last couple of three weeks.
+You know, in this immigration debate, there's a phrase that's been out there for a long time, and it's really been used a lot in the last couple of three weeks.

 Well, these people are coming, Rush, to do the jobs Americans will no longer do.